MichaelChen1004/GettingandCleaningDataProject/CodeBook.md

 	* The average value of the Standard Deviation of time domain BodyGyroJerkMag signal for each activity and each subject (8 decimal digits)
 		- -0.9976661 ...
 0.2501732

+* avg.fbodyacc.mean.x	(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyAcc signal on X axis for each activity and each subject (8 decimal digits)
+		- -0.9952499 ...
+0.537012

+* avg.fbodyacc.mean.y	(numeric 10 digits)
+	* The average value of the mean of frequency domain BodyAcc signal on Y axis for each activity and each subject (9 decimal digits)
+		- -0.9890343 ...
+0.5241877

+* avg.fbodyacc.mean.z	(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyAcc signal on Z axis for each activity and each subject (8 decimal digits)
+		- -0.9894739 ...
+0.280736

+* avg.fbodyacc.std.x	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAcc signal on X axis for each activity and each subject (9 decimal digits)
+		- -0.9966046 ...
+0.6585065

+* avg.fbodyacc.std.y	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAcc signal on Y axis for each activity and each subject (9 decimal digits)
+		- -0.9906804 ...
+0.5601913

+* avg.fbodyacc.std.z	(numeric 9 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAcc signal on Z axis for each activity and each subject (8 decimal digits)
+		- -0.9872248 ...
+0.6871242

+* avg.fbodyacc.meanfreq.x	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAcc signal on X axis for each activity and each subject (10 decimal digits)
+		- -0.635913 ...
+0.1591236

+* avg.fbodyacc.meanfreq.y	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAcc signal on Y axis for each activity and each subject (10 decimal digits)
+		- -0.3795185 ...
+0.4665282

+* avg.fbodyacc.meanfreq.z	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAcc signal on Z axis for each activity and each subject (10 decimal digits)
+		- -0.5201148 ...
+0.4025326

+* avg.fbodyaccjerk.mean.x	(numeric 10 digits)
+	* The average value of the mean of frequency domain BodyAccJerk signal on X axis for each activity and each subject (9 decimal digits)
+		- -0.9946308 ...
+0.4743173

+* avg.fbodyaccjerk.mean.y	(numeric 10 digits)
+	* The average value of the mean of frequency domain BodyAccJerk signal on Y axis for each activity and each subject (9 decimal digits)
+		- -0.9893988 ...
+0.2767169

+* avg.fbodyaccjerk.mean.z	(numeric 10 digits)
+	* The average value of the mean of frequency domain BodyAccJerk signal on Z axis for each activity and each subject (9 decimal digits)
+		- -0.9920184 ...
+0.1577757

+* avg.fbodyaccjerk.std.x	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAccJerk signal on X axis for each activity and each subject (9 decimal digits)
+		- -0.9950738 ...
+0.4768039

+* avg.fbodyaccjerk.std.y	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAccJerk signal on Y axis for each activity and each subject (9 decimal digits)
+		- -0.9904681 ...
+0.3497713

+* avg.fbodyaccjerk.std.z	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAccJerk signal on Z axis for each activity and each subject (9 decimal digits)
+		- -0.9931078 ... -0.006236475

+* avg.fbodyaccjerk.meanfreq.x	(numeric 9 digits)
+	* The average value of the mean frequency of frequency domain BodyAccJerk signal on X axis for each activity and each subject (8 decimal digits)
+		- -0.576044 ...
+0.3314493

+* avg.fbodyaccjerk.meanfreq.y	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAccJerk signal on Y axis for each activity and each subject (10 decimal digits)
+		- -0.6019714 ...
+0.1956773

+* avg.fbodyaccjerk.meanfreq.z	(numeric 10 digits)
+	* The average value of the mean frequency of frequency domain BodyAccJerk signal on Z axis for each activity and each subject (9 decimal digits)
+		- -0.6275555 ...
+0.2301079

+* avg.fbodygyro.mean.x		(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyGyro signal on X axis for each activity and each subject (8 decimal digits)
+		- -0.9931226 ...
+0.4749624

+* avg.fbodygyro.mean.y		(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyGyro signal on Y axis for each activity and each subject (8 decimal digits)
+		- -0.9940255 ...
+0.328817

+* avg.fbodygyro.mean.z		(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyGyro signal on Z axis for each activity and each subject (8 decimal digits)
+		- -0.9859578 ...
+0.4924144

+* avg.fbodygyro.std.x		(numeric 8 digits)
+	* The average value of the Standard Deviation of frequency domain BodyGyro signal on X axis for each activity and each subject (7 decimal digits)
+		- -0.9946522 ...
+0.1966133

+* avg.fbodygyro.std.y		(numeric 9 digits)
+	* The average value of the Standard Deviation of frequency domain BodyGyro signal on Y axis for each activity and each subject (8 decimal digits)
+		- -0.9943531 ...
+0.6462336

+* avg.fbodygyro.std.z		(numeric 9 digits)
+	* The average value of the Standard Deviation of frequency domain BodyGyro signal on Z axis for each activity and each subject (8 decimal digits)
+		- -0.9867253 ...
+0.5224542

+* avg.fbodygyro.meanfreq.x	(numeric 10 digits)
+	* The average value of the mean frequency of frequency domain BodyGyro signal on X axis for each activity and each subject (9 decimal digits)
+		- -0.3957702 ...
+0.2492094

+* avg.fbodygyro.meanfreq.y	(numeric 10 digits)
+	* The average value of the mean frequency of frequency domain BodyGyro signal on Y axis for each activity and each subject (9 decimal digits)
+		- -0.6668148 ...
+0.2731413

+* avg.fbodygyro.meanfreq.z	(numeric 10 digits)
+	* The average value of the mean frequency of frequency domain BodyGyro signal on Z axis for each activity and each subject (9 decimal digits)
+		- -0.5074909 ...
+0.3770741

+* avg.fbodyaccmag.mean	(numeric 10 digits)
+	* The average value of the mean of frequency domain BodyAccMag signal for each activity and each subject (9 decimal digits)
+		- -0.9868006 ...
+0.5866376

+* avg.fbodyaccmag.std	(numeric 11 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAccMag signal for each activity and each subject (10 decimal digits)
+		- -0.9876485 ...
+0.1786846

+* avg.fbodyaccmag.meanfreq	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAccMag signal for each activity and each subject (10 decimal digits)
+		- -0.312338 ...
+0.4358469

+* avg.fbodybodyaccjerkmag.mean	(numeric 11 digits)
+	* The average value of the mean of frequency domain BodyAccJerkMag signal for each activity and each subject (10 decimal digits)
+		- -0.9939983 ...
+0.5384048

+* avg.fbodybodyaccjerkmag.std	(numeric 11 digits)
+	* The average value of the Standard Deviation of frequency domain BodyAccJerkMag signal for each activity and each subject (10 decimal digits)
+		- -0.9943667 ...
+0.3163464

+* avg.fbodybodyaccjerkmag.meanfreq	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyAccJerkMag signal for each activity and each subject (10 decimal digits)
+		- -0.1252104 ...
+0.4880885

+* avg.fbodybodygyromag.mean	(numeric 11 digits)
+	* The average value of the mean of frequency domain BodyGyroMag signal for each activity and each subject (10 decimal digits)
+		- -0.9865352 ...
+0.2039798

+* avg.fbodybodygyromag.std	(numeric 11 digits)
+	* The average value of the Standard Deviation of frequency domain BodyGyroMag signal for each activity and each subject (10 decimal digits)
+		- -0.9814688 ...
+0.2366597

+* avg.fbodybodygyromag.meanfreq	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyGyroMag signal for each activity and each subject (10 decimal digits)
+		- -0.4566387 ...
+0.4095216

+* avg.fbodybodygyrojerkmag.mean	(numeric 9 digits)
+	* The average value of the mean of frequency domain BodyGyroJerkMag signal for each activity and each subject (8 decimal digits)
+		- -0.9976174 ...
+0.1466186

+* avg.fbodybodygyrojerkmag.std	(numeric 10 digits)
+	* The average value of the Standard Deviation of frequency domain BodyGyroJerkMag signal for each activity and each subject (9 decimal digits)
+		- -0.9975852 ...
+0.2878346

+* avg.fbodybodygyrojerkmag.meanfreq	(numeric 11 digits)
+	* The average value of the mean frequency of frequency domain BodyGyroJerkMag signal for each activity and each subject (10 decimal digits)
+		- -0.1829236 ...
+0.4263017